- Home Page

 How many hours of service is required?

-Every student is required to serve a minimum of six hours per term at two different agencies.
+Every student is required to serve a minimum of six hours per 8-week term.
 HELP encourages students to serve more hours and explore as many opportunities as possible during their time in Hawaii.

 What proof of the hours of service can I show to other educational institutions or an employer?

 At the end of each term, your service learning projects and hours will be listed on your grade report.
 We can also provide a certified letter of your projects and a certificate of your service learning hours by request.

 How do I get started?

 There are three (3) steps in completing the service-learning requirement:

 During the first week of the term, select a service-learning activity that is good for you.
 If you have any questions about these options, please speak with the service learning coordinator.
 When you are ready, please sign up for at least 6 hours of service learning at two different agencies.
 You will need to sign up for your first service by the beginning of the second week of the term.
 If you need more hours during the term, please see the coordinator for more choices.

 Service learning is an important part of your studies at HELP.
 You will do some volunteer work at a place not far from the university.
 You will be working with other HELP students, and you will need to work closely and communicate with your service learning organization.
 Please do your best because your organization will rely on you.

 During and after your service learning, you will be asked to learn about the organization that you are helping, write about your experiences, and/or give a presentation.
 These writing projects and presentations are an important step in service learning.
 They will help you to understand the value of your service learning while learning to express yourself in English.
 At the end of the term, you will be required to fill out a service learning survey in which you will reflect on the projects you did for the term.